The first winner of Oscar night, Christoph Waltz, walked up to the press-room mic on Sunday clutching his golden statuette.

 With "Django Unchained" doing blockbuster business, Waltz was asked what it was like starring in the highest grossing western of all-time: "I'm just an actor, not an accountant."

-He admitted he thought of an acceptance speech but didn't go to the trouble of writing one.
-Then Waltz emphasized yet again his admiration for the writer-director behind "Django" and his previous winning role in "Inglourious Basterds."
+He admitted that he thought of an acceptance speech but didn't go to the trouble of writing one.
+Then he emphasized yet again his admiration for the writer-director behind "Django" and his previous winning role in "Inglourious Basterds."

 "Quentin writes poetry, and I like poetry," said Waltz.